binikingi/atomic-web-agent/packages/agent-core/README.md

 - **Wait**: Wait for specified durations
 - **Console Print**: Output messages to console
 - **Validation**: Return validation results (used by `test()` method)

+Note: The `extract()` method uses native structured output via LangChain's `providerStrategy` rather than a custom tool, allowing for more efficient data extraction directly from the model provider.

 ### DOM Snapshot with Custom Elements